 - Fan Bearer will keep blockers or one big attacker out of the way.
 You can often finish games with removing two blockers: end of opponent’s turn – tap, your turn – tap, attack with everything.

-- Solitary Camel, if you have a desert or two, it can get really good especially with combat tricks or Cartouche of Solidarity, which is another great common.
+- Solitary Camel, if you have a desert or two, it can get excellent especially with combat tricks or Cartouche of Solidarity, which is another great common.

 - Aven of Enduring Hope is a big flyer that gives you 3 life, which can be very relevant.

-White really looks strong in Amonkhet Remastered draft.
+White is really strong in Amonkhet Remastered draft.

 1. Splendid Agony